dcoy/obsidianspork.github.io/README.md

-This it the public repo for [https://david-coy.com](https://david-coy.com)
+This is the public repo for [https://david-coy.com](https://david-coy.com)